jio-gl/vixify/README.md

 Vixify Blockchain has the following features:

 * Proof-of-Stake - only stakeholders can participate in consensus and recieve rewards.
 * Single-thread Mining - Using a VDF allow the blockchain with blocks mined on a single-thread by each stakeholder.
+Under certain chip technologies the design if secure (for example, no special agent has a chip technology that is x3 or x4 faster than the current state of the art in commercial chips).
-* Secure - Usgin a verifiable random function (VRF) allows next-block miner to be unpredictable, discouragin attacks on stakeholders nodes.
+* Secure - Using a verifiable random function (VRF) allows next-block miner to be unpredictable, discouraging attacks on stakeholders nodes.
 * Ethereum-compatible - Smart Contract build in Solidity have a huge community and support.
 * Scaling - using reasonable bigger blocks and on-demand retrieval of accounts/contracts state will help scale any blockchain implementation.